 The plan says: “Shovel ready investment in our telecommunications infrastructure, to provide future resilience and create employment.”

 This can includeextending the fibre network deeper into rural New Zealand and coming up with better projects for more remote users.

 We also need more redundancy in networks.
 Last month Vodafone’s network was disrupted by a couple of fibre cuts, it could be wise to build alternative routes so the network can self-heal when this happens.

-InternetNZ says in the introduction to the plan: “As a country, we especially need to focus on groups in society that need different kinds of support, including Māori, Pasifika, older people, people with disabilities, those on lower incomes, rural users and the homeless.”
+InternetNZ says in the introduction to the digital inclusion plan: “As a country, we especially need to focus on groups in society that need different kinds of support, including Māori, Pasifika, older people, people with disabilities, those on lower incomes, rural users and the homeless.”

 This is vital.
 The pandemic is going to hit all these groups especially hard.
 It’s easy for comfortable, middle class New Zealanders in leafy suburbs with great broadband to lose sight of this.
 Spread out the telecommunications wealth and everyone benefits.